SMART-Research/MedLEA/README.md

 <img src="man/figures/README-example5-1.png" width="100%" />

-## Composition by Shapes and Edges of Leaves in Simple Arrangement
+## Composition of the Sample by Shape and Edge type of Leaves in Simple Arrangement

 ``` r
 medlea <- filter(medlea, Shape != "Scale-like shaped")